Tie-breaking in Swiss-system tournaments: Sonneborn–Berger score

 Sonneborn–Berger score considers the strength of opponents each player faced, or the head to head result if the tied players have already played against each other during the tournament.
 If a player defeated a strong player then they get more "credit" for that win or draw.
 This is done by adding the scores of every opponent the player beats and half of the score of every opponent the player draws.
 The system was named after William Sonneborn and Johann Berger, but it was invented by Oscar Gelbfuhs.
 The system is the main tie-breaking system in round robin tournaments, but is also used in Swiss tournaments.
 It is also called the Neustadtl score.

 What we call the Sonneborn–Berger system was not invented by Sonneborn or Berger, and it was not originally designed for tie-breaking.
 It was invented by Oscar Gelbfuhs about 1873 to be used as a weighted score in round-robin tournaments.
 It would be used instead of the raw score for final places.
 In 1886 Sonneborn criticized the system and suggested an improvement that would give a better-weighted score.
 His suggestion was to add the square of the player's points to the amount calculated as above.
 In 1887 and 1888 Berger studied Gelbfuhs' system and the suggestion of Sonneborn.
 This improvement became known as the Sonneborn–Berger system.

 When the system is used to break ties between equally scoring players, adding in the square of the player's raw score does no good, so the Sonneborn improvement is omitted.
 However, the system has retained the Sonneborn–Berger name.

 Opponent's performance

 This method uses the average performance rating of the player's opponents.
-The "performance rating" of a player is basically the rating the player would receive if they had started the tournament without a rating.
+The "performance rating" of a player is calculated as the rating the player would receive if they had started the tournament without a rating.